College football scores: Top 25 rankings, results for Week 3

 Click or tap here for a live scoreboard

 Here are the 11 AP Top 25 teams playing in Week 3.
-Also, after this week, only teams that are scheduled to play this season can be ranked:
+Only teams that are scheduled to play this season can be ranked:

 - No. 16 Memphis vs. Houston | Postponed